davidfloyd91/davidfloyd91.github.io/_posts/2019-01-23-alice-and-bob-and-ruby.markdown

 If you're wondering what a public-private key pair is and why you might want one, here's a bit of history.
 If you'd just like to start encrypting and decrypting things, go ahead and <a href="#skip">skip</a> the next section.

-Most of the following comes from Bruce Schneier's seminal <a href="https://www.schneier.com/books/applied_cryptography/" target="\_blank">textbook</a> on cryptography.
-If you're not looking for that kind of commitment, here's a <a href="https://www.youtube.com/watch?time_continue=5&v=2aHkqB2-46k" target="\_blank">lecture</a> that provides a good introduction to the material.
+Most of the following comes from Bruce Schneier's seminal <a href="https://www.schneier.com/books/applied_cryptography/" target="\_blank" rel="noopener noreferrer">textbook</a> on cryptography.
+If you're not looking for that kind of commitment, here's a <a href="https://www.youtube.com/watch?time_continue=5&v=2aHkqB2-46k" target="\_blank" rel="noopener noreferrer">lecture</a> that provides a good introduction to the material.

 ## 1900 BC to 1976

 There is evidence that people have been making (and presumably breaking) written codes more or less since there's been writing.
-Ancient Egyptians appear to have developed <a href="https://pubweb.eng.utah.edu/~nmcdonal/Tutorials/EncryptionResearchReview.pdf#page=5" target="\_blank">encrypted hieroglyphs</a>.
+Ancient Egyptians appear to have developed <a href="https://pubweb.eng.utah.edu/~nmcdonal/Tutorials/EncryptionResearchReview.pdf#page=5" target="\_blank" rel="noopener noreferrer">encrypted hieroglyphs</a>.

 For millennia, however, a fundamental problem remained.
 The basic assumption behind cryptography, its raison d'être, is that the "channel" -- the literal or virtual space the message must travel from sender to recipient -- is insecure.
 Otherwise there'd be no need to scramble and unscramble messages.